All Episodes

 Don't misunderstand.

-As everybody said he has been.
+I just don't think he's good as everybody said he has been.

 Rush has a point.

-Well, this this happened on a Sunday.
+Then a couple days after, well, this happened on a Sunday.

-Uh nothing was said later on ESPN that day or on their Monday pregame show.
+Nothing was said later on ESPN that day or on their Monday pregame show.

-And on Wednesday, I got a call from ESPN said it's either you or Tommy.
+And on Wednesday, I got a call from ESPN.

-Tommy says if you come back, he's not Tom Jackson.
+Tommy says, if you come back, he's not Tom Jackson.

-Well, it's this is not worth that.
+Well, this is not worth that.

-Uh so I uh fled the coup.
+So I fled the coupe.

 And then McNabb had his press conference that day.

-And he said, Why do people bring race into this?
+And he said, why do people bring race into this?

-I I'm a I'm a quarterback in the NFL.
+I'm a quarterback in the NFL.

-And now ever since he got to the Super Bowl, he'd been a black quarterback.
+And now, ever since he got to the Super Bowl, he'd been a black quarterback.

 Ever since the Eagles made the Super Bowl, he's been a black quarterback.